adarshanil877/eeg-dissertation/README.md

 ## MSc Dissertation Project

-This repository holds the source code that was written as part of my MSc dissertation at the University of Sheffield.
+This repository contains the source code developed as part of my MSc dissertation at the University of Sheffield.

-The goal of this project is to explore the possibility of predicting behavioural patterns from EEG signals by means of machine learning.
-The pipeline of the project involves EEG analysis, which consists of signal pre-processing, feature extraction, feature selection via SHAP, and classification.
+The aim of this project is to investigate whether behavioural responses can be predicted from EEG activity recorded before the behavioural response using machine learning.
+The analysis pipeline involves EEG signal processing, feature extraction, feature selection using SHAP, classification, cross-validation, cross-participant evaluation, and exploratory clustering.

 ---